 Stone Bridge Farm in Acushnet

-Stone Bridge Farm is a quaint little farm with three acres of cranberry bogs, and they begin offering their MA cranberry bog tours in October.
-“Picture Yourself at a Cranberry Harvest” includes learning about the history of cranberries and cranberry farming and a brief primer about harvesting equipment; you even get to see some antique cranberry farming equipment!
+Stone Bridge Farm is a quaint little farm with three acres of cranberry bogs, and they offer their MA cranberry bog tours in October only.
+“Picture Yourself at a Cranberry Harvest” includes learning about the history of cranberries and cranberry farming and a brief primer about harvesting equipment.
+You even get to see some antique cranberry farming equipment!

 Cape Cod Cranberry Bog Tour in Harwich